mpenet/casyn/README.md

 Pooling is using Apache commons pools, but it is open to other implementations from clojure Protocols/multimethods, the same is true for almost every part of the library (cluster, balancer, codecs, failover).

+It is a work in progress.
+Contributions and suggestions are welcome.

 ## Installation